 The Shanhai Pass section of the Great Wall of China is one of the best preserved passes on the Great Wall.
 It links the Yan Mountains and the Bohai Sea.
 Engraved on one of the gates are the words, “First Pass Under Heaven,” so it has become known by that name as well.

-What to look for in a Great Wall of China tour
+What to look for in a Great Wall from Beijing tour

 When choosing a Great Wall tour, there are a few things I would look for specifically:

 - Air-conditioned bus: This is only really needed in the summertime.

 - Pick up and drop off from your hotel/hostel: Usually available within the inner three ring roads of Beijing

 - NO SHOPPING: Some tour operators will take you to markets where they get a cut and pressure you to buy things

 - Note if there is a meal or water provided and plan accordingly

 - It’s possible to combine Great Wall tours with the Ming Tombs, Chinese Opera, or other excursions: Keep in mind how much you can realistically do in one day and how much time you have.
 If you really want to hike the Great Wall of China you might want to skip tours with additional add-ons.

 - Look for good reviews but also take them with a grain of salt: Some people just don’t know what they are getting into and leave bad reviews.

 - Note that some Chinese tour websites have outdated designs and aren’t user friendly: This does not mean they don’t have good tours.